-Construction is underway on the commercial vehicle safety centre (CVSC) that’s being built on Pukenui Road outside RNZAF Base Ohakea, in Manawatū.
-The project is expected to be completed in early 2025.
+Construction is complete on the commercial vehicle safety centre (CVSC) on Pukenui Road outside RNZAF Base Ohakea, in Manawatū.

-The Ohakea CVSC will replace the old New Zealand Police weigh station on State Highway 1 and State Highway 3 near Bulls.
+The Ohakea CVSC replaces the old New Zealand Police weigh station on State Highway 1 and State Highway 3 near Bulls.

-It’s one of 12 facilities Waka Kotahi NZ Transport Agency is building on high-volume freight routes around the country for the NZ Police to operate.
-These facilities are part of the national Commercial Vehicle Safety Programme (CVSP) which is developing an integrated network of cameras, weigh-in-motion scales and safety centres covering strategic routes across the country.
+It’s one of 12 facilities NZ Transport Agency Waka Kotahi is building on high-volume freight routes around the country for the NZ Police to operate.
+These facilities are part of the national Commercial Vehicle Safety Programme (CVSP) which is developing an integrated network of cameras, in road weigh-in-motion scales and safety centres covering strategic routes across the country.
 These facilities aim to improve road safety, ensure a level playing field for the industry and encourage compliant vehicle productivity.

 The Commercial Vehicle Safety Programme (CVSP)